sebautistam/SauceDemo_Bootcamp/README.md

    ```
     Be aware that running this script will clean up the results of previous runs of the tests from the reporter.

-2. The previous script will generate the Allure report as a hook after test completion; to open the report run:
+2. The previous script will generate the Allure report as a hook after test completion; to open the report, run:
    ```
    npm run allure-mocha:open
    ```

-3. To regenerate the Allure report, first run the command to clean the report folder:
+3. To regenerate the Allure report, first run the script to clean the report folder:
    ```
    npm run allure-mocha:clean
    ```